ardizio/web-SwiftUI/README.md

 I used iOS 16.0 conventions.
 Need some updates an class fallbacks if porting to iOS 17.

-The available Instances are: `ForEach`, `onTapGesture`, `lineLimit`, `lineSpacing`, `border`, `cornerRadius`, `stack`, `opacity`, `frame(width, height)`, `fill`, `foregroundColor`, ` customText(weight, size, style, color)`, `customPosition(padding, offset)`, `Image`

-What's missing: **CoreData Implementation** and  **Advanced Animation Control**.
-This implementation is not designed to access Apple Swift Kits and APIs.

-# Future Works

-- I aim to efficiently compile multiple data classes in a single file, with compilation occurring only on the first occurrence.
-On subsequent instances, the code should simply append the appropriate class name.
-This improvement could improve JS render times in big components by a significant 70%.

-- Add CoreData via localStorage

-- Add More conversion scripts (swiftui to web swiftui) and vice versa.

 This is my folder structure, `SwiftUI` and `Router` are at `folder/app/lib/applicationLayer/Core`.
 ```
 folder/